 Source: LCQ20 Estate Planning, HK Government Information Centre, 4 June 2025

 This is not a knowledge problem.
-Most people are aware that wills exist.
+Most people are aware that Wills exist.
 The gap between awareness and action comes down to three misconceptions.

 "It's only for wealthy people."

 Under the Wills Ordinance (Cap.
-30), any adult in Hong Kong can make a will.
+30), any adult in Hong Kong can make a Will.
 There is no minimum asset threshold.
-A will matters as much for someone with a flat and an MPF account as for someone with a property portfolio.
+A Will matters as much for someone with a flat and an MPF account as for someone with a property portfolio.

 "My family will figure it out."

 They will try.
-But without a will, they will be doing it while navigating a court process, with frozen bank accounts, and no legal authority to act until a judge grants it.
+But without a Will, they will be doing it while navigating a court process, with frozen bank accounts, and no legal authority to act until a judge grants it.

 "It feels morbid."

-A will is not about death.
-It is about making sure the people you love are protected and your wishes are carried out, not the government’s default rules.
+A Will is not about death.
+It is about making sure the people you love are protected and your wishes are carried out, not the government's default rules.

-What does dying without a will actually mean?
+What does dying without a Will actually mean?

 The legal term is dying intestate.
-It happens when someone passes away with no valid will, or with a will that does not cover all of their assets.
+It happens when someone passes away with no valid Will, or with a Will that does not cover all of their assets.

 When this happens, your estate is distributed according to the Intestates' Estates Ordinance (Cap.
 73).
 No personal wishes are considered.
 No verbal instructions count.
 Only the statute applies.